 To get a perfect cut you will first need to make up a 'die-cut sandwich'.
 The basic level sandwich starts with a cutting pad, a steel rule die, a sheet of felt and is topped with a second cutting pad.
 Cutting pads are clear acrylic rectangles that the die cuts into as they cut the felt.
 Don't let this alarm you -they last for hundreds (and hundreds!) of cuts but you can alway purchase replacement ones when they wear out!
 Benzie's wool blend felt is a great match to die cuts -use our 6x9" sheets -they fit in the machine perfectly!

 To use the wafer thin dies -you'll need the addition of the 'multipurpose platform'.
 This will give you just the thickness needed to cut the felt!
 Occasionally you will find that the thin dies are not cutting well -we have found adding a card stock shim in addition to the platform provides just enough pressure to give the felt a clean cut!
+We give more tips about the thin dies in this fun banner tutorial!

 Now take your sandwich and roll it though the machine.